waikato-ahuora-smart-energy-systems/ci-actions/README.md

 ## 📖 Description

-The `tag_checker` GitHub Action retrieves the most recent git tag in a repository.
+The `tag_checker` GitHub Action retrieves the most recent semver-formatted git tag in a repository.
 It supports filtering by a specific tag prefix (e.g. `v` or `release-`) and optionally includes prerelease tags (e.g. `v1.0.0-prerelease.1`).
 This is useful for automated versioning, release workflows, or CI pipelines that depend on the latest tag.

+The tags searched are filtered based on the provided `release-branch`.
+If the checked-out branch matches the `release-branch`, the Action will only search for non-prelease tags.
+Otherwise, it will include prerelease tags based on the provided `prerelease-suffix`.

 ---